tdvsdv/usability/README.md

 Restart your web-server.

 Go to the «A common libs» plugin settings and make sure that library «Bootstrap» is enabled.
+Go to Redmine settings, tab "Display" and change theme to "Redmine alex skin".

 #### Supported Redmine, Ruby and Rails versions.